nusnlp/m2scorer/README.md

 ```
 #### 2.1 System output format
-SYSTEM = File that contains the output of the error correction
-system.
 The sentences should be in tokenized plain text, sentence-per-line
 format.

 Format: